mrshannon/dataclass-builder/README.rst

     >>> p6_builder.z = 3.0
     UndefinedFieldError: dataclass 'Point' does not define field 'z'

+No exception will be raised for fields beginning with an underscore.

 Accessing a field of the builder before it is set results in an `AttributeError`.